janfri/regtest/README.md

 regtest/bar.yml
 ```

-So the content of the results file of the example above is
+So the content of the results file of the first example above is

 ```yaml
 ---